 In addition, Pew can work in partnership on a project, as we do with the Pew Bertarelli Ocean Legacy Project, which is creating large marine reserves around the world.
 Of course, we’re also sensitive to the fact that some donors prefer to remain anonymous, and are happy to accommodate them.
 I should also mention that a number of donors have let us know that Pew will be remembered in their estate plans.

 However a donor chooses to engage with us, our primary objective is to work with philanthropists to build a mutually beneficial partnership based on shared goals.

 We participate in various philanthropic events and organizations, like The Philanthropy Workshop, and the National Center for Family Philanthropy.
 Our staff welcomes the opportunity to talk with donors about your philanthropic goals.
-For more information about partnering with Pew or to make an investment, feel free to contact me, Sally O’Brien, senior vice president of institutional partnerships, at [email protected] or 202.540.6525.
+For more information about partnering with Pew or to make an investment, please contact us at [email protected] or 202-540-6525.